arifszn/gitprofile/README.md

 ### Projects

 Your public repo from github will be displayed here automatically.
 You can limit how many projects do you want to be displayed.
-Also you can hide forked or specific repos.
+Also, you can hide forked or specific repo.

 ```js
 // config.js